Sumatra Coffee: Does it Deserve the Fame?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 The Birthplace of Coffee?

-Firstly, Sumatra is the 6th largest island in the world and is one of the three main islands of Indonesia.
+Firstly, Sumatra is the 6th largest island in the world and is one of the four Greater Sunda Islands of Indonesia, alongside Java, Sulawesi, and Borneo.
 The Dutch introduced coffee to the region in 1699, and large-scale coffee production began around 1884.
 Before this, coffee plants simply grew in the wild in Ethiopia.

 Once the plants met the fertile soil surround the volcanic Lake Toba, they flourished and created what many consider the first inkling of the coffee industry we have today.
 Now, Sumatra is the l largest producer of coffee in Indonesia.